Dynatrace/ace-box/user-skel/ansible/roles/demo-release-validation-srg-gitlab/files/docs/03_Release_Validation/03_01_Successful_Build.md

     2. Stage `Deploy-staging`
        1. Job `deployment-staging` that deploys the simplenodeservice application using helm in the staging environment
        2. Job `dynatrace_deploy_event_staging` that sends a Deployment Event to Dynatrace indicating the act of deployment took place
-    3. Stage `Test` contains one job, `run-tests` that leverages Locust to test the application.
+    3. Stage `Test` contains one job, `run-tests` that leverages Locust to send multiple requests to the application to test the performance.
 The configuration of the tests can be found in the `locust` folder within the repository
     4. Stage `Validate-release` contains a job `srg-release-validation` which performs the Release Validation using Dynatrace Site Reliability Guardian.
 If this job is completed successfully, it will promote the release to the production environment.
 In the "fail" case, it will stop the pipeline
     5. Stage `Deploy-production`
        1. Job `deployment-production` that deploys the simplenodeservice application using helm in the production environment in case the Validate-release stage is successfully completed.